Combination of nanomedicine and biophysics methods to characterize mRNA liposomes

 Recent advancements in mRNA-based therapy are gaining momentum through the characterization and optimization of histidylated liposomes, paving the way for versatile and promising therapeutic applications.

-The development of lipid-based mRNA delivery systems has significantly advanced mRNA therapeutics.
-Liposomes, particularly histidylated liposomes (LYX), have demonstrated their efficacy in delivering nucleic acids.
-In this study, LYX liposomes were optimized by adding a freeze-drying and extrusion steps, resulting in improved size distribution and storage stability.
-LYX liposomes maintained their size (150 ± 10 nm) and polydispersity index (0.10 ± 0.02) for up to one year at 4°C, while preserving their transfection efficacy.
-They exhibited high mRNA encapsulation rate (∼95%) and protected it from RNase degradation.
-The lamellar organization was confirmed by Small Angle X-ray Scattering and CryoTEM.
-These liposomes allow efficient transfection of both cell lines and primary cells, albeit with lower efficacy compared to commercial vectors, due to slower cell uptake and reduced endosomal escape.
-They have demonstrated the ability to deliver mRNA encoding therapeutic BMP2 and BMP9 molecules, leading to the production of functional proteins capable of activating BMP signaling pathway.
-Additionally, in vivo studies confirmed their potential for mRNA delivery, when incorporated into hydrogels and implanted subcutaneously in mice.
-These findings highlight LYX liposomes as a promising and versatile platform for mRNA delivery in therapeutic applications.
+The development of lipid-based mRNA delivery systems has significantly advanced mRNA-based therapies.
+Liposomes, in particular histidylated liposomes (LYX), have been shown to be effective in delivering nucleic acids.
+In this study, LYX liposomes were optimised by adding a freeze-drying and extrusion step, resulting in improved homogeneity and storage stability.
+LYX liposomes maintained their size (150 ± 10 nm) and polydispersity index (0.10 ± 0.02) for up to a year at 4°C, while preserving their transfection efficiency.
+They exhibit a high mRNA encapsulation rate (∼95%) and protect it from degradation by RNases.
+The lamellar organisation was confirmed by small-angle X-ray scattering and CryoTEM.
+These liposomes allow efficient transfection of cell lines and primary cells, albeit with lower efficiency than commercial vectors, due to slower cell internalisation and reduced endosomal escape.
+They have demonstrated their ability to deliver mRNA encoding the therapeutic molecules BMP2 and BMP9, leading to the production of functional proteins capable of inducing BMP signalling.
+In vivo studies have also confirmed their potential for mRNA delivery when incorporated into hydrogels and implanted subcutaneously in mice.
+These results show that LYX liposomes are a promising and versatile platform for mRNA delivery in therapeutic applications.

 Albert Ngalle Loth, Manon Maroquenne, Ayoub Medjmedj, Franck Coste, Thomas Bizien, Chantal Pichon, Delphine Logeart-Avramoglou, Federico Perche.